Waitsnake/AnimatedGif/README.md

 Because Big Sur(11.5.2) still sandboxes screensaver the background mode is still not working and so this button will be automaticly disabled since release 1.5.4 when Big Sur(and Catalina) is detected.
 But background mode is still available on Mojave or earlier versions of OSX.

 <br>

+## Version History

+This project was originally (release 1.0) written with Xcode 6.2 and SDK for OSX 10.9 Mavericks.

+The release 1.4.0 was compiled with Xcode 10.1 with SDK for OSX 10.14 Mojave.
+It was tested successfully under Mavericks(10.9.5), El Capitan(10.11.6), High Sierra(10.13.6) and Mojave(10.14.5).

+The release 1.5.3 was compiled with Xcode 10.2.1 with SDK for OSX 10.14 Mojave.
+It was tested successfully under Mavericks(10.9.5), High Sierra(10.13.6) and Mojave(10.14.6).

+The latest release 1.5.4 was compiled with Xcode 12.5.1 with SDK for macOS 11 Big Sur.
+It was tested successfully under High Sierra(10.13.6), Mojave(10.14.6) and Big Sur(11.5.2).

 ## Setup - Mac